Adoption has changed

 - Applicants must have finished fertility treatment / investigations into fertility at least 6 months prior to us taking up your application.
 Experience suggests that people usually will need this time to come to terms and adapt to their new situation before they are ready to progress their interest in adoption.

-- Applicants who have experienced a bereavement of a close family member, for example a parent, partner or child, or if you have lost a baby during pregnancy, regardless of how long ago, we will need to consider if the time is right for you to proceed.
+- Applicants who have experience of losing a close family member.
+This can be a parent, partner or child, or if you have lost a baby during pregnancy.
+It does not matter how long ago, we need to consider if this is the right time for you.

 - Applicants can rent or own their own home.
 It is important that you have the physical space to parent a child.
 You will need to consider bedroom space, room for play and for privacy.